The Ninth Configuration: Background

 However, Blatty subsequently stated he preferred the first version of the book to the second: "... the first one is infinitely funnier and wilder, and stranger and more of a one of a kind; the second one has the same plot, but the prose is more finely crafted, I think.
 In the first one I allowed the comedy to carry me, so I think I prefer that one ...
 I loved the characters and it was a pleasure to write."

-Blatty then developed The Ninth Configuration into a screenplay for Columbia Pictures (Blatty did not want to work with Warner Bros. as he had sued that studio over his proper share of profits from The Exorcist).
+Blatty then developed The Ninth Configuration into a screenplay for Columbia Pictures (Blatty did not want to work with Warner Bros.
+Pictures as he had sued that studio over his proper share of profits from The Exorcist).
 Columbia then placed the screenplay in turnaround; Blatty took the script to Universal Pictures.
 Universal rejected it; according to Blatty, this was "not because of any consideration of quality, but simply because Columbia had let it go.
 There was nobody prepared to take a chance on their own judgement."

 With no major film studio prepared to fund The Ninth Configuration, Blatty decided to raise the film's $4 million budget by putting up half the money himself and persuading the PepsiCo conglomerate to provide the remaining $2 million.
 As writer/director of the film, Blatty was promised complete creative control over the production by PepsiCo with only one stipulation: that the film had to be shot in Hungary (PepsiCo had blocked funds in that country, and reinvested money from the film's production into a Pepsi bottling plant there).
 Ironically, Warner Bros. wound up initially releasing the film in selected markets, despite Blatty's misgivings.